DanielAvinoam/TheSubZeroProject/README.md

 ## DLL

-As mentioned earlier, in order to prevent the chrome application from start, the loaded library's `DllMain` function needs to be infinite (i.e. never return).
+As mentioned earlier, in order to prevent the chrome application from starting, the loaded library's `DllMain` function needs to be infinite (i.e. never return).
 An HTTP client object is created using [httplib](https://github.com/yhirose/cpp-httplib)'s header and a response handler function is set to be called whenever a command from the server is received.
 A GET request is sent to the server every 5 seconds in an endless loop and if a connection could not be established, a new object is created and the loop continues:
 ```cpp
 BOOL APIENTRY DllMain( HMODULE, DWORD ul_reason_for_call, LPVOID)
 {